 Music in the background during sexual activity further facilitates mental focus during sexual activity.
 Whether your preference is music with an arousing beat or with soothing tones, music also can organize physical movement so that your body moves in dance-like rather than uncoordinated movement.
 Think dance and trance.

 A woman's arousal stimulates her male partner's arousal.

 Some women are wary or self-conscious about becoming sexual.
 The good news is that the more sexual pleasure a woman is experiencing, the more enjoyable the activity becomes for her partner.

 In other words, one way a woman can generously stimulate her partner is by lighting her own spark factors before she begins to engage sexually with him.
 It's kind of like the rich get richer.
 The more sexualized the woman feels, the more both partners enjoy their sexual time together.

 The best things in life really are free.

 How amazing that ultimate joys such as sexual activty and love have no price tags.
 That is, they have no monetary price tags.
 Yet when a woman invests time and energy in five or so minutes of pre-sexual physical preparation, and both spouses engage their full power of cognitive focus, perhaps also enhanced by music, together they can augment the satisfaction both partners enjoy from sexual sharing, which in turn leads to more positive feelings toward each other and toward life.

-So women, warm up that body first.
+So women, start sexual time with a pre-sex few minutes to warm up that body.
 Get the kindling ready so you can send the message to your partner, as the Doors used to sing, "Baby come and light my fire...."

-Susan Heitler, Ph.D. is a Denver clinical psychologist and author of a book on therapy, From Conflict to Resolution, a book on marriage communication, The Power of Two, and the interactive online marriage skills program PowerOfTwoMarriage.com.
+Susan Heitler, Ph.D. is a Denver clinical psychologist and author of a book on marriage communication, The Power of Two, and the interactive, online, marriage communication skills program called PowerOfTwoMarriage.com.